 The texture is light and moist, with just the right banana flavour – not too strong, just fruity and mildly sweet.

-This was the last sweet treat I had in Japan – I actually ate it at Haneda Airport.
 While wandering through the gift shops, I spotted a box that said “Tokyo Banana.”
 They looked too cute to resist, so I had to buy it.

 They come individually wrapped, making them easy to share or save for later.